mjtsai1974/DevBlog/_posts/2020-08-13-rl-pomdp-part2.md

 >=$0.5$
 >$\Rightarrow$we have belief updated from $b_{1}\lbrack 0.85\;0.15\rbrack$ to $b_{2}\lbrack 0.5\;0.5\rbrack$ in this brach.
 ><font color="Brown">Notes::mjtsai1974</font>
-><font color="Brown">The likeli in the nominator is goint to use the belief distribution at the node which it is branching from as the prior.</font>
+>The likeli in the nominator is goint to use the belief distribution at the node which it is branching from as the prior.
 >
 >* From init$\rightarrow$HR$\rightarrow$<font color="OrangeRed">HL</font>
 >Suppose that you are hearning tiger left after hearing tiger right, we'd like to calculate the belief at this moment.